 2. More robust retry machanisms.

-#1 Updated by Kyle Knoepfel about 2 months ago
+#1 Updated by Kyle Knoepfel over 1 year ago

 - Status changed from New to Under Discussion

 Herb, please look at the comments in issue #21638.
 As ROOT is the client of XRootD in this particular case, XRootD behavior is controlled based on ROOT's use of XRootD.
 Hopefully there is enough flexibility described in issue #21638 to mitigate the issues you've encountered.

 Also, note that roughly 1 year ago, some errors were fixed with art's handling of XRootD failures (see issue #21289).
 Unfortunately, there are some errors (e.g. authentication errors) where the timeout window is not configurable.